The Succulent Plant Page goes to Families of Succulent Plants goes to

 This variable species produces a stout, spiny trunk up to 25ft tall, branching in its upper portions.
 The spines and dark green leaves are smooth.
 The branching inflorescence has large white flowers.

 Native to Southern Madagascar, growing at modest elevations of up to 2500ft above sea level in dry forests on limy soils.
-A curious cristate form is in circulation among collectors of succulent plants.
+In cultivation it is quite tender and will not take any cold.
+A curious cristate form is in circulation among collectors of succulent plants, but very prone to a sort of slow rot.

 Pachypodium lealii Rowley 1973 (Bottle Tree)